zabbix/zabbix-docker/Dockerfiles/web-apache-mysql/README.md

 ### `ENABLE_WEB_ACCESS_LOG`

-The variable sets the Access Log directive for Web-server.
+The variable sets the Access Log directive for Web server.
 By default, value corresponds to standard output.

 ### `HTTP_INDEX_FILE`

 The variable controls default index page.
 By default, `index.php`.

+### `EXPOSE_WEB_SERVER_INFO`

+The variable allows to hide Web server and PHP versions.
+By default, `on`.

 ### `ZBX_MAXEXECUTIONTIME`